Suján Jawai Leopard Camp

 The encampment is made up of an inviting Dining Tent, a scattering of comfortable ‘resting’ areas to unwind in and the spry Spa Tent which is tucked discreetly and peacefully away, ensuring no massage is disturbed.

 All of the 10 tents at Jawai Leopard Camp are decorated in such a way that combines abundant adventure with luxury and comfort.
 The private deck attached to each provides unobstructed, spectacular views of the dramatic wilderness around.
 The Royal Tented Suite includes its own pool, sunbathing deck and offers even more space to unwind.
+There is also a family suite which is made up of two tents on one desk area.

 Children are welcome at Suján Jawai Leopard Camp.
 The Junior Ranger program is great for younger guests to develop an interest in wildlife.
 Complete with a junior ranger's uniform, a bird book and list, a mammal book and an observation list, kids will set out on an educational adventure with the ranger.